Viorellian/viorellian.github.io/README.md

 }
  </style>
 <body>
-<p class= desc4> To zoom in, right click or hold down on the image then download/save.
+<p class= desc4> To zoom in, right click or hold down on the image then select download/save.
+Use landscape mode for easier viewing on smart phone.

 <body>
 <style>